bolderflight/spaaro/README.md

    * GNSS: establish communications.
    * Inceptors: establish communications.
    * Pressure transducers: establish communications, configure the pressure transducers, and estimate differential pressure biases.
-   * Battery monitoring (FMU-R v2.x): measures battery voltage and current, estimates battery capacity remaining and remaining flight time.
+   * Battery monitoring (FMU-R v2.x): measures battery voltage and current.
-   * Analog: measures analog inputs, converts to engineering units.
+   * Analog: measures analog inputs.
 4. Effectors, which establishes communications over SBUS and PWM protocols.
 5. Telemetry, which establishing communications with the radio modem.
 6. Datalog, which checks for an SD card present and creates a datalog file.